bgrsph/Semantic-Segmenter/README.md

 # semantic-segmenter
-Applies semantic segmentation to given images with resnet101 model
+Applies semantic segmentation to given images with respect to 20 classes